Peter Stecher

-Peter Otto Stecher (born 1965 in Vienna, Austria) is an expert in archery.
-He is a published author on the subject, and he has toured the globe to perform in various archery events as "Bowman", including a slapstick routine with a character he calls "Barry Bowdini".
-Stecher lives in Lockenhaus, where in 1991 he founded the first archery club in the Burgenland state.
+Peter Otto Stecher (born 1965 in Vienna, Austria, died March 17, 2026 in Lockenhaus) was an expert in archery.
+He was a published author on the subject, and he has toured the globe to perform in various archery events as "Bowman", including a slapstick routine with a character he calls "Barry Bowdini".
+Stecher lived in Lockenhaus, where in 1991 he founded the first archery club in the Burgenland state.
 Stecher is known as a classic bow purist, shooting every bow type, but prefers the simple straight American semi-longbow similar to the ones favored by Howard Hill.